domuhe/MuSTEM5.3_PGIcommunity19.4/README.md

 <li>before a new build run "make clean" but don't forget to move the new executable out of the current folder</li>
 </ul>

+## Testing
+I have added a folder "Testing" with sub-folders for Windows and Linux versions of the MuSTEM tutorial input files (DOS/Unix format).